Who are the project's owners/developers?

 On the site today, there is a vacant office building that was previously the Provincial Coroner’s Office, and a 3-storey parking garage.
 The intention of this project is to redevelop this site with a project that addresses important needs of the community.

-Will the units in the proposed buildings be for sale or for rent?
+Will the units in the buildings be for sale or for rent?

 All units in the proposed buildings will be rental units and not for sale.

-What definition of affordable rent is being used for this proposal?
+What definition of affordable rent is being used for this project?

-How much of this building will be affordable?
+How much of the project will be affordable?

-30% of the building’s units are designated at affordable rents.
-The remaining 70% of the building’s units will be at market rate rents.
+30% of the units are designated at affordable rents.
+The remaining 70% of the units will be at market rate rents.

 How do I apply for an apartment rental?